Science

 Implementation

-We ensure class teacher’s subject knowledge is extensive, focused and up to date.
+Through regular CPD and sharing of information, our Science Co-ordinator ensures class teacher’s subject knowledge is extensive, focused and up to date.

 Each unit within our curriculum gives children the opportunity to explore the work of people in STEM both contemporary and historical.
 These provide children with a diverse coverage of the career opportunities linked to their Science learning.